 - Grilled sea-bass on the waterfront at Praiano

 - The San Costanzo peninsula and its secluded beaches

 This route features the following characteristics and interests: Coast

-Approaching Amalfi by sea from Salerno (nb latest ferry 15:30), an extra day in beautiful Positano, one in S. Agata (or Nerano) to do our peninsula walk and extra days in Sorrento to visit Pompeii, Herculaneum and Vesuvius - we can provide notes for you on these options.
+Approaching Amalfi by sea from Salerno (nb latest ferry 15:30), an extra day in beautiful Positano, one in Sant' Agata to do our peninsula walk and extra days in Sorrento to visit Pompeii, Herculaneum and Vesuvius - we can provide notes for you on these options.
 Spend a few nights on Capri - we have devised some walks that will really help you explore this fascinating island.

 Eating and drinking

 Wine buffs could do worse than start their research here: (www.wine-searcher.com/regions-campania); we think you should be seeking out the best seafood in the restaurants of Amalfi, Positano (noted for its “Festa del pesce” on the last Saturday in September) and Sorrento.
 For a complete change though, the Agriturismo Le Tore in Sant’ Agata offers fresh home produced land-based produce throughout the year, and offers a nice contrast to your marine-focussed gorging previously… And what meal is complete without a glass of Limoncello?